What is Digital Literacy? And Why It Matters

 What Exactly Is Digital Literacy?

-At its core, digital literacy is the ability to access, understand, evaluate, and create information using digital technologies.
-It goes far beyond simply knowing how to operate a computer or a phone — it’s about understanding why, when, and how to use these tools effectively, safety and securely.
-A digitally literate person can also distinguish reliable information from misinformation, think critically about what they consume, and engage online ethically, and responsibly.
-UNESCO describes digital literacy as “the ability to use digital technology, communication tools, and networks to locate, evaluate, use, and create information.”
+At its core, digital literacy, as described by UNESCO, is “the ability to use digital technology, communication tools, and networks to locate, evaluate, use, and create information.
+It goes far beyond simply knowing how to operate a computer or a phone — it’s about understanding why, when, and how to use digital tools effectively, safely and securely.
 In simpler terms, it’s a mix of technical know-how, critical thinking, and ethical awareness.

 Evolution of Digital Literacy